yt114/distributed-shared-memory/README.md

 To implement the broadcast<M>, swap #servers threads and each thread synchronizedly sends <M> and recvs <ACK> from one server.

-design 2-asynchronized IO: which is the procedure in [1]. source from google rpc asynchronized IO
+design 2-asynchronized IO: which is the procedure in [1]. source from google rpc asynchronized IO In this project, asynchronized send method is used.
+In each communicate procedure, the deadline of each rpc call is set to time_out = 5000ms.
+A comminicate procedire either returns key-value pair when receives from a majority server or return fail results when exceeds bounded deadline.
+This deadline serves as failure detection and bounds the waiting time for a single communicate procedure.

 ## Procedure record
 Mutiple-writer atomic register needs extract step to pick timestamp in contrast of single-writer register which can track latest timestamp in client processor's memory.
 In [1], client utilizes procedure label to fetch largest timestamp from the atomic register system consists of server quorums.
 Note, the timestamp is unbounded integer.